SocAIty/FastTaskAPI/README.md

 Socaity package release comes soon.

-#### Run sync
-If you want to run the endpoint sync, you can add ?sync=true to the endpoint, to wait for the result.
-Then the server will wait with a response until the job is finished.

 ### Job status and progress bars

 You can provide status updates by changing the values of the job_progress object.